Regional NSW: A land of opportunity

 for faster, safer and cheaper travel, supporting the intercity fleet

-to invest in communications infrastructure and deliver improved regional voice and data connectivity.
+to invest in communications infrastructure and deliver improved regional voice and data connectivity (part of the Snowy Hydro Legacy Fund).

 to enrich country communities